bahmoudd/arch-install-guide/README.md

 Name            | Description
 ----------------| -------------------------------------------------------------------------------------------------------------------------------------------------------------------
 OS              | Operating System, a kind of program that helps a computer to interact with other machines and/or with people.
-Unix-like       | Unix is a computer OS, first developed at Bell Labs.
+Unix            | Unix is a computer OS, first developed at Bell Labs.
 It became very influential within academic circles, leading to large-scale adoption by start-up companies leading Unix to fragment into much smaller, similar but mostly mutually incompatible OSes.
-Among these are FreeBSD, OpenBSD and MacOS
+Among these are FreeBSD, OpenBSD and MacOS.
+Unix-like       | Any Operating System not derived off of any Unix system, but behaves like one.
 Kernel          | The middleman between the OS and the hardware.
-Linux           | A kernel created by Linux Torvalds between 1991 and 1994.
-Since it wasn't directly derived off of any existing Unix operating system, it's Unix-like and not a Unix OS.
+Linux           | A Unix-like kernel created by Linux Torvalds in 1991.
-Bootloader      | A program responsible for starting a machine and the OS saved on its disk.
 Distro          | A distribution of Linux - meaning - an OS based off of the Linux kernel, these include Ubuntu, Debian, Red Hat, Fedora and Arch Linux amongst many others.
 Package Manager | A package manager is a program designed to automate the process of downloading, installing, updating, listing, removing and searching for software (bundled together as an app or "package")
 Greeter         | A greeter is a graphical login interface, and is often called the login screen.
 It essentially "greets" the user(s) to the system.